iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 The automatic detection of the perspective points makes our pipeline little more generic as we can get a good warped image for different type of videos and possibly camera positions.

-The pipeline generally fails under tricky lighting condtion or sharp curves as we are not able to either distinguish betwen background and lane color or window width +/- margin misses the actual lanes.
-To handle such situtions, we need extra constrains and make our sliding window more adaptive based on the sharpness of the curve detected in previous frame(s).
+The pipeline generally fails under tricky lighting condition or sharp curves as we are not able to either distinguish between background and lane color or window width +/- margin misses the actual lanes.
+To handle such situations, we need extra constrains and make our sliding window more adaptive based on the sharpness of the curve detected in previous frame(s).

 The RANSAC method use for finding a good linear fit for perspective might also be able to handle outlier when fitting a polynomial.
 This might also improve the stability of the tracking.